 Gentle exercise is usually recommended for back pain.
 Walking for 30 to 45 minutes every day helps many people with back pain.
 Some of the best exercises for back pain include yoga, exercise ball, and rebounding.
 However, make sure you are cleared by your healthcare professional before using these exercises.
 Using an inversion table will help to keep the spine stretched.
 A Chi Machine is also helpful for oxygenation of the spine.
 Beginning at the lowest setting is advised.

-Far Infra Red heat directed toward the painful area of the back can help to relieve muscle spasms and pain.
+Far Infra-Red heat directed toward the painful area of the back can help to relieve muscle spasms and pain.
 Make sure that you read directions and educate yourself before using FIR.

 Acupuncture is an integrative treatment increasingly accepted by even conventional doctors.
 As detailed in a rigorous meta-analysis from 2012, it can help manage not only chronic pain (including fibromyalgia, osteoarthritis, and sports injuries), but can provide relief from migraines and arthritis.

 TENS stands for Transcutaneous Electrical Neural (Nerve) Stimulation.
-TENS units are usually a pocket size, portable, battery-operated device that sends electrical impulses to certain parts of the body to block pain signals.
-The electrical currents produced are mild, but can prevent pain messages from being transmitted to the brain and may raise the level of endorphins (natural pain killers produced by the brain).
+TENS units are usually a pocket-size, portable, battery-operated device that sends electrical impulses to certain parts of the body to block pain signals.
+The electrical currents produced are mild but can prevent pain messages from being transmitted to the brain and may raise the level of endorphins (natural pain killers produced by the brain).
 It is highly suggested to be under the care of a knowledgeable healthcare professional while using a TENS Unit.

 Prolotherapy is the injection of natural substances into chronically injured areas of the body.
 The injected substances themselves don’t heal, but rather stimulate cell growth in the tissues that stabilize weakened joints, cartilage, ligaments, and tendons.
 Prolotherapy must be performed by a trained healthcare practitioner.

 PEMF (Pulsed Electromagnetic Field) therapy for back pain relief is non-invasive and has no adverse side effects or risks.
 PEMF has been used for approximately 60 years to treat pain and swelling in soft tissue.
 Research conducted in Europe and the United States has shown the pulsating electromagnetic field in the best treatment for back pain has a healing effect on muscles, ligaments, bones, and cartilage.
-PEMFs best treatment for back pain relief works on a cellular level.
+PEMF’s best treatment for back pain relief works on a cellular level.
 The pulsating current can alter cellular signals stimulating cellular repairs.
-Many studies completed over the last 40 years have demonstrated the effectiveness of PEMFs treatment for back pain therapy in healing soft tissue wounds, suppressing inflammatory responses at the cell membrane level to alleviate pain and increase range of motion.
+Many studies completed over the last 40 years have demonstrated the effectiveness of PEMFs treatment for back pain therapy in healing soft-tissue wounds, suppressing inflammatory responses at the cell membrane level to alleviate pain and increase range of motion.
 The pulsating field is administered through clothing.
 Some feel a tingling sensation from the electromagnetic pulses of the best treatment for back pain.
 Most find the best treatment for back pain to be a relaxing experience.
 PEMF therapy allows the body to heal itself and relieve pain quickly and naturally.
 Check out Momentum PEMF for more information.

 When you approach the body as a whole — mind, body, spirit — there’s always a safe and effective answer to almost every health concern.
 We are not just “livers”, “hearts”, “brains”, “backs”, “intestines”, “stomachs” or “bones and joints”.
-That is the mind-set and thinking of conventional medicine which, when it comes to back pain relief, has very little to offer other than prescription drugs which are often habit forming.
+That is the mindset and thinking of conventional medicine which, when it comes to back pain relief, has very little to offer other than prescription drugs which are often habit-forming.
 It’s time for us to rethink the role of drugs in our lives in relationship to natural health remedies that can be used to prevent disease and maximize wellness – such as the back pain relief suggestions mentioned in this article.
-Of course, prescription medications can be life saving for some health conditions, especially trauma.
-However, in most circumstances, healthy lifestyle changes along with taking the time needed to work on yourself (emotionally and physically) can produce a healthy body, pain relief and lasting wellness.
+Of course, prescription medications can be life-saving for some health conditions, especially trauma.
+However, in most circumstances, healthy lifestyle changes along with taking the time needed to work on yourself (emotionally and physically) can produce a healthy body, pain relief, and lasting wellness.

-If your back pain is severe or last longer than feels tolerable, I highly recommend talking to a knowledgeable healthcare provider.
+If your back pain is severe or lasts longer than feels tolerable, I highly recommend talking to a knowledgeable healthcare provider.
 Be sure to ask about natural health remedies, and choose a practitioner who is knowledgeable about the benefits of a holistic approach to back pain.